snimu/blog/contents/model-stacking-doesnt-work/article.md

 All in all, this trick seems to make things worse rather than beter.

-## What now?
+## Conclusion

-I won't be pursuing the idea further.
+I won't be pursuing this idea further.

-Importantly, stacking and then post-training makes little sense, because there are better methods of franken-merging a model with itself and then post-training, or training for layer looping.

 ## Citation